family-richards/IntruderBeware-also-known-as-Napkin/howto2.md

 Or not this: Please type y or n.
 # Checking Settings
 Yahoo! 😊 You're all done with the setup wizard!
 But now that you've tested everything and figured out the settings, time to check that the settings are correct.
-Your computer should still have its file explorer open, underneath of "Blink" and "setupwizard".
+Your computer should still have its file explorer open, underneath of `Blink` and `setupwizard`.
 Bring the file explorer application to the front.
 Navigate out of the "setupwizard" folder, and find the folder called "settinggetter".
 Open that folder.
 Once you're in /code/settinggetter, open the file called settinggetter.ino (or it might be called just settinggetter).
 The Arduino IDE should open.
 Upload the code to your ESP32 Feather using the steps mentioned above [here.](#programming)